Use the Tab and Up, Down arrow keys to select menu items.

 This course draws on the insights of human geography to deepen your understanding of how people make places and shape environments.
 We examine the economic, social and cultural processes that create contemporary places and also consider their possible futures.
 Through practical work, you will learn some of the key methods and techniques available for describing and analyzing how places change.

-Throughout the course, we expect you to take a proactive approach to your learning, by attending and engaging thoughtfully with the lectures, laboratories and assignment work.
-Upon successful completion of this course, you should be able to 1) describe how places emerge from the intersection of social, economic, political, cultural and environmental processes; 2) explain how places and environments shape human lives, and how humans interact with and shape place and environments; 3) employ a range of qualitative and quantitative research techniques to investigate places and the processes which constitute them; and 4) employ a range of geographical concepts and theories to explain the production of places.
+Upon successful completion of this course, you should be able to: 1.
+Describe how places emerge from the intersection of social, political, economic and cultural processes.
+2. Explain how places and environments shape human lives, in ways that may support or undermine wellbeing;3) Employ a range of qualitative and quantitative research techniques to investigate places and the processes which constitute them; and 4) Employ a range of geographical concepts and theories to explain the production of places.

 This course will provide students with an opportunity to develop the Graduate Attributes specified below: